monsoonmaelstrom/book2/book2.md

 “Great,” I mutter.
 “Well.
 As long as you’re having fun.”

-“That’s my motto too,” he says, and I can’t tell if he’s serious or not.
+“That’s my motto too,” he states, and I can’t tell if he’s serious or not.

 ----